 - The slots in the set are arranged in increasing order of slot index.

-- The UE determines the set of slots assigned to a sidelink resource pool as follows:
+- The UE determines the set as follows:

 - a bitmap b0,b1,…,bLbitmap-1 associated with the resource pool is used where Lbitmap the length of the bitmap is configured by higher layers.

-- a slot tkSL (0≤k<10240×2μ-NSSSB-NnonSL-Nreserved) belongs to the slot pool if bk'=1 where k'=k mod Lbitmap.The UE determines the set of resource blocks assigned to a sidelink resource pool as follows:
+- a slot tkSL (0≤k<10240×2μ-NSSSB-NnonSL-Nreserved) is excluded from the set if bk'=0 where k'=k mod Lbitmap.

+- The slots remaining in the set are re-indexed such that the subscripts i of the remaining slots tiSL are sequential in the range 0≤i<Tmax where Tmax is the number of the slots remaining in the set.The UE determines the set of resource blocks assigned to a sidelink resource pool as follows:

 - The resource block pool consists of NPRB PRBs.